NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Again, all systems cannot connect to this IP.

 I attempted to connect to Clyde via SSH.
 This produced the best results.
-I first SSH'd into my CAEDM account from my linux laptop, then SSH'd into Clyde.
+I first SSHd into my CAEDM account from my linux laptop, then SSHd into Clyde.
 After providing my username and password, I was let in.
 From there, a cute textmoji of an alpaca giving a Calvin and Hobbes joke appeared.
 Unfortunately, I was unauthorized to create directories once I was in Clyde.

-If there's a way to access the JDrive via the command line, I could copy over the files for CASPER over.
+If theres a way to access the JDrive via the command line, I could copy over the files for CASPER over.
 These files would also include the setup script that R. Poll sent over, at the suggestion of J. Naylor.:`

-I'm stumped as to *why* I can't connect to Clyde via RDP, but can over SSH.
+Im stumped as to *why* I cant connect to Clyde via RDP, but can over SSH.

 Installer included here: [installer](../install_script/casper_installer_7_9_25_jaxson.sh)

 **QUESTIONN FOR THE GROUP:** What is going on?
-Why can't I connect to Clyde?
+Why cant I connect to Clyde?

-*MY PLAN MOVING FORWARD:* See if there's a way to dual-boot into my personal machine, using an extra hard drive I have.
+*MY PLAN MOVING FORWARD:* See if theres a way to dual-boot into my personal machine, using an extra hard drive I have.
 Why would I do this?
 CASPER Needs to run on a *powerful* Linux environment--something my laptop cannot provide.

 ---